fredsakr/eloqua-java-sdk/README.md

 eloqua-java-sdk
 ===============

-A software development kit initially supporting clients for Eloqua's Bulk API.
+A software development kit to help developers extend the Eloqua platform.
+Initially supporting clients for Eloqua's Bulk API.

 ## Usage